-Porsche is out testing prototypes for a redesigned Panamera, likely the last to feature an internal-combustion engine.
+Porsche is out testing prototypes for a redesigned Panamera, likely to be the last offered with gas engines.

-There will be changes to the styling, though this will be subtle, as is normally the case for Porsches.
-In particular, the headlights can clearly be seen to feature a squarer shape, a change that will also feature on an updated Cayenne due out soon.
-A new interior design matching the more high-tech cabin of the Taycan is also planned.
+Changes to the styling will be subtle, as is normally the case for Porsches.
+In particular, the headlights show a squarer shape, a change that also features on the updated 2024 Cayenne.
+A new interior design with a fully digital dash, just like in the Taycan and updated Cayenne, is also likely.

 Porsche is expected to eventually launch an electric Panamera.
 It's possible that car will grow in size to target full-size sedan buyers and provide some differentiation with the Taycan, which is just a few inches shorter than the current Panamera.

 The electric Panamera is likely some years away.
 Porsche will be busy in the meantime with an electric Macan due in 2024, which will be followed in subsequent years by an electric 718 sports car, an electric Cayenne, and then an electric three-row SUV serving as a seventh model line for the automaker.